Frostburg, Maryland: Thrasher Carriage Museum

 The museum gives visitors the chance to take a look back in time to the nineteenth century to see how the people in that century were transported.
 There are examples of the different types of vehicles there.
 For example, there are funeral wagons, carts, pleasure vehicles, carts a milkman would have used and a lot more.
 There are docents who dress up in the Victorian American clothing from that time.
 It gives the visitors the feeling that they are going back in time.
 This museum really gives visitors a chance to look into the life of a person from the 19th century.
 The Thrasher Carriage Museum was named after James Richard Thrasher.
 He lived in Midland, Maryland and was born in 1913.
 Mr. Thrasher developed a love of horses at a very early age which led him into collecting carriages and participating in various parades just to show off his collection.
 He died in 1987.

 Historic Downtown Frostburg

 Historical Downtown Frostburg was constructed between the years of 1870-1915 when the town was entrenched in the mining and brick making industry.

 The Princess Restaurant, located on Main St., has been in business since 1939.
-Former President Truman visited the restaurant shortly after he left office; a framed sign hangs above the booth in which he sat.
+President Harry S. Truman visited the restaurant shortly after he left office; a framed sign hangs above the booth in which he sat.

 The Hotel Gunter, located on Main St across the street from the Princess Restaurant, opened in 1897.
 Originally named Hotel Gladstone, the original hotel had 100 rooms, a cafe, a barbershop, and a sample room for displaying traveling salesmen's wares.
 The hotel tanked and was sold in 1903 to William Gunter, who renamed it the Hotel Gunter in 1925.
 He installed a jail for prisoners being transferred and a cock-fighting ring in the basement.
 The hotel's basement was also used as a speakeasy during prohibition.